zensurance/Azurechatent-branch/src/app/change-log/update.md

 ## 🏢 Chat with Enterprise Data

 - The chat with enterprise data feature allows users to chat with pre-provisioned data using the Retrieval Augmented Generation pattern.
-As ScoopGPT is trained, the experience will allow users to ask questions about benefits, internal policies, and other HJF specific information.
+As Zeed AI is trained, the experience will allow users to ask questions about benefits, internal policies, and other HJF specific information.

 - You can now see citations within the responses.
 Simply click on the citation to access the related context.